|S E A R C H D V D B e a v e r|

 Strangely - while using an uncompressed transfer and remaining faithfully mono, Lorber's TrueHD original Italian track has no robust qualities squeaking through at only 386 kbps.
 There is no depth and it sounds, like many Italian film tracks, weak - with flatness and potential sync issues.
 Still you come to expect it seeing Loren and Mastroianni onscreen together.
 There is an original score with some bouncy qualities and drama by Armando Trovajoli.There are optional English subtitles and my Momitsu has identified it as being a region 'A'-locked.

-Not much in the way of supplements but there are three trailers (Sunflower, Yesterday, Today and Tomorrow, Marriage Italian Style) from the so-titled Sophie Loren Award Collection by Lorber, a 3.5 minute promo and a stills gallery with 28, click-thru, images.
+Not much in the way of supplements but there are three trailers (Sunflower, Yesterday, Today and Tomorrow, Marriage Italian Style) from the so-titled Sophia Loren Award Collection by Lorber, a 3.5 minute promo and a stills gallery with 28, click-thru, images.

 May 20th, 2011

 About the Reviewer: Hello, fellow Beavers!
 I have been interested in film since I viewed a Chaplin festival on PBS when I was around 9 years old.
 I credit DVD with expanding my horizons to fill an almost ravenous desire to seek out new film experiences.
 I currently own approximately 9500 DVDs and have reviewed over 3500 myself.
 I appreciate my discussion Listserv for furthering my film education and inspiring me to continue running DVDBeaver.
 Plus a healthy thanks to those who donate and use our Amazon links.

 Although I never wanted to become one of those guys who